lumirelle/lumirelle.me/pages/posts/manual/git-manual.md

 git mdi
 ```

-Then Git will open your default editor to let you edit the commit message, after you save and close the editor, the last
+Then Git will open your default editor (`vim` is the default) to let you edit the commit message, after you save and
-commit will be amended.
+close the editor, the last commit will be amended.

 > [!Caution]
 >